 We want all aspects of your surgery to go as smoothly as possible.
-Please use the instructions below to learn how to best prepare for surgery and what to expect after surgery.
+Please use the instructions below to learn what to expect at our orthopedic surgery center, including how to best prepare for surgery and what to expect after surgery.

 The Surgery Center’s pre-assessment team will contact you by telephone before your scheduled surgery to compile a short medical history and answer any questions you may have regarding your upcoming surgical procedure.

 A Surgery Center team member will call you the business day before surgery to verify your surgery time.

 Please pay close attention to all provided instructions to help ensure your comfort and reduce the possibility of complications.
 If these instructions are not followed, it may cause your surgery to be postponed or cancelled.

 Finding the Surgery Center in the 300 Crossings Campus